 We’re all about boosting peak performance; fueling our bodies to unleash our full potential is a given.
 But's what's the best way to do it?

 The Great Energy Drink Debate isn’t a new one.
 Are they really that bad for you?
 Do they boost your performance?
 A new study published in the British Journal of Nutrition suggests the answer to both of those questions is yes.
-The four year study looked at performance among athletes who fueled up with energy drinks prior to hitting the big stage.
-At first glance, results look promising; athletes experienced a three to seven percent increase in their performance and reported feeling stronger and more powerful in their competitions.
+The four-year study looked at performance among athletes who fueled up with energy drinks prior to hitting the big stage.
+At first glance, results look promising; athletes experienced a 3-7% increase in their performance, and reported feeling stronger and more powerful in their competitions.

-But a closer looks suggests it might be time to clip those wings.
-Energy-drink fueled athletes also experienced an increase in insomnia, nervousness, and overstimulation.
-Contrary to their name, energy drinks aren’t actually providing you with more energy, just a super dose of caffeine which can cause a host of negative side effects.
+But a closer look suggests it might be time to clip those wings.
+Energy drink-fueled athletes also experienced an increase in insomnia, nervousness, and overstimulation.
+Contrary to their name, energy drinks aren’t actually providing you with more energy, just a super dose of caffeine, which can cause a host of negative side effects.

 To reap the same performance-enhancing benefits without the buzz-killing after-effects, try these eight alternatives for a healthier boost.